North Kivu: Military escalation and refugee camp attacks

-On the evening of June 27, 1996, a clandestine Rwandan unit allegedly infiltrated the Kibumba refugee camp in Nyiragongo Territory, resulting in the deaths of three refugees, two soldiers from the Contingent Zaïrois pour la Sécurité des Camps (CZSC), and three Red Cross wardens.
-By October, the AFDL and RPA intensified their offensive, bombarding the Kibumba camp with heavy artillery on the night of October 25–26, leaving an indeterminate number of refugees dead and obliterating the camp's hospital.
+On the evening of 27 June 1996, a clandestine Rwandan unit allegedly infiltrated the Kibumba refugee camp in Nyiragongo Territory, resulting in the deaths of three refugees, two soldiers from the Contingent Zaïrois pour la Sécurité des Camps (CZSC), and three Red Cross wardens.
+By October, the AFDL and RPA intensified their offensive, bombarding the Kibumba camp with heavy artillery on the night of 25–26 October, which left an indeterminate number of refugees dead and obliterating the camp's hospital.

 Over 194,000 survivors fled toward Mugunga, while simultaneous assaults decimated Katale Camp despite initial resistance from Forces Armées Zairoises (FAZ)/CZSC personnel, ex-FAR combatants, and Interahamwe militias.
 Reports indicate several dozen refugees and one CZSC soldier were killed during the assault.
-By October 31, AFDL and RPA forces had reportedly executed hundreds of refugees who remained in Kahindo Camp.
+By 31 October, AFDL and RPA forces had reportedly executed hundreds of refugees who remained in Kahindo Camp.
 The United Nations Special Rapporteur on human rights violations in Zaire, Roberto Garretón, later estimated 143 deaths at Katale Camp and between 100 and 200 deaths at Kahindo Camp.

 Mass displacement and escalating violence

-As the AFDL/RPA offensive escalated, fear and desperation prompted some refugees to attempt repatriation to Rwanda.
-Between October 26–31, approximately 900 refugees crossed the Mutura border, according to UNHCR records.
-However, this exodus was perilous, with numerous reports of intimidation, coercion, and outright killings by AFDL/RPA soldiers targeting those seeking assistance.
+As the AFDL–RPA offensive escalated, fear and desperation prompted some refugees to attempt repatriation to Rwanda.
+26–31 Between October, approximately 900 refugees crossed the Mutura border, according to UNHCR records.
+However, this exodus was perilous, with numerous reports of intimidation, coercion, and outright killings by AFDL–RPA soldiers targeting those seeking assistance.

 The scale of the violence against refugees became evident through reports from local organizations.
 NGOs such as the Équipe d'urgence de la biodiversité (EUB), the Association des Volontaires du Zaïre (ASVOZA), and the Zairean Red Cross documented the mass burials of victims to prevent outbreaks of epidemics.
-From November 2–30, 2,087 bodies were buried in and around the Kibumba camp.
-Between November 30, 1996, and January 26, 1997, an additional 1,919 bodies were buried in the same area.
-At Kahindo Camp, 281 bodies were buried between December 1–25, 1996.
-At Katale Camp, 970 bodies were buried between December 1, 1996, and January 18, 1997.
+From 2–30 November, 2,087 bodies were buried in and around the Kibumba camp.
+Between 30 November 1996 and 26 January 1997, an additional 1,919 bodies were buried in the same area.

+At Kahindo Camp, 281 bodies were buried between 1–25 December 1996.
+At Katale Camp, 970 bodies were buried between 1 December 1996 and 18 January 1997.
 According to the DRC Mapping Exercise Report, many of the victims' hands were bound, and bodies were often discovered in public pit latrines.

-By November 1, 1996, all refugee camps between Goma and Rutshuru had been dismantled.
+By 1 November 1996, all refugee camps between Goma and Rutshuru had been dismantled.
 The Kibumba camp's survivors moved toward Mugunga, while those from Kahindo and Katale were scattered into the dense forests of Virunga National Park.
-Attempting to evade interception by AFDL/RPA forces, refugees wandered through the park's inhospitable terrain for weeks.
+Attempting to evade interception by AFDL–RPA forces, refugees wandered through the park's inhospitable terrain for weeks.
 The volcanic landscape, marked by lava fields, offered little access to drinking water, leading to deaths from thirst and starvation.